v2sCollections/Constellation/README.md

 Please let us know if you have any issues with this collection I'm sure we can figure it out.

-If you enjoy this collection, **PLEASE** endorse the mod authors and Support me to help me build the best collection we can for this game.
+If you enjoy this collection, **PLEASE** endorse the mod authors and Support us to help us build the best collection we for Starfield.

 Special thanks to these guys who helped make this collection what it is.
 And everyone on the Nexus and the Starfield modding Discords.